fossabot/git-auto/readme.md

   example: ./example_test.sh
 ```

-every time we make a commit git auto will run our tests. it will also create a
+every time we make a commit git auto will run our test. it will also create a
 new release on the release branch if the tests exited successfully. in addition
 it will also create a tag for each test and update those tags to the last
-commit each of them passed on. that way you know what commit started the
+commit each of them passed on. that way you know which commit started the
 failure of a particular test.

 git auto will only create a release if all tests pass on the latest commit.